Oil Down On Demand Worries - Despite More Evidence That Demand Is Recovering

 As for reports of further government-mandated Covid curfews in France and record new infection rates in Italy, Phil Flynn, senior market analyst at Price Futures Group Inc., remarked, "What's holding us back is the uncertainty about demand - when we're going to get a vaccine, when things are going to get back to normal, concerns about more shutdowns."

-While the curbs are indeed an economic threat, the fear of demand recovery may be misplaced - as is the complaint about the "uncertainty" of when the Covid vaccines will be released.

-For example, the latest in a steady stream of stories suggesting that demand continues to rebound pertained to Europe's top trucking firm, Girteka Logistics, which on Friday said that despite the pandemic and government intervention, its 7,000 vehicles will deliver about 800,000 full loads this year, up about 10 percent on 2019.
+Those seeking for more positive news today could take solace form demand continues to rebound for trucking firms such as Girteka Logistics, which on Friday said that despite the pandemic and government intervention, its 7,000 vehicles will deliver about 800,000 full loads this year, up about 10 percent on 2019.

-Also, traffic data in the U.K. backed the view that trucking activity has recovered: traffic of heavy goods vehicles in Britain over the past two weeks ran on average at 109 percent of the pre-covid level, according to the Department of Transport.
+Also, traffic data in the U.K. backed the view that trucking has been healthy in recent weeks: traffic of heavy goods vehicles in Britain over the past two weeks ran on average at 109 percent of the pre-covid level, according to the Department of Transport.

-As for vaccine development and promising news related to Covid, this week alone saw reassurances that inoculations will begin either this year or the beginning of next (Germany's health minister on Friday confirmed the former and estimated that a large proportion of that country's population will have undergone the process within seven months); limited vaccination has already begin in China and Russia.

-This followed news of a big drop in death rates for hospitalized Covid patients overall, as well as a substantial drop in infection rates in Australia, among other countries.